This article was updated on 02.02.2026.

 The result was clear:

 Metformin did not prolong the life of the mice one bit.
-Neither in males nor in females, neither in high nor in low doses.
+Neither in the males nor in the females, neither in high nor in low doses.
 A meta-analysis in 2022 confirmed: metformin does not prolong life.

 .